 The philosophy requirement is satisfied by taking three mandatory courses in a systematic sequence (Philosophy of the Human Person, Ethics, and Metaphysics) or in a historical sequence (ancient, medieval, and modern philosophy).

 Most unique is the synthesis course, which is selected with the help of an academic advisor.
 There are a wide variety of options intended to coincide with a student’s planned major.
 All are taught by theology, philosophy, or Catholic Studies professors.

 Incoming freshmen participate in the Freshman Symposium: Educating Leaders of Faith and Character, a program that introduces students to the University by focusing on St. Thomas’ mission to educate leaders who can think critically, communicate effectively, lead ethically, and succeed professionally.

 Catholic Studies is one of the double majors available.
 There is also a four-year, seven-course honors program that is heavily weighted toward the heritage of the Christian West.
 Even the revamped Environmental Sciences and Studies Department incorporates a Catholic moral perspective.

-The University also has cooperative agreements for dual-degree programs in engineering and technology with Texas A & M University, the University of Houston, and the University of Notre Dame.
+The University also has cooperative agreements for dual-degree programs in engineering and technology with The Catholic University of America, Texas A & M University, the University of Houston, and the University of Notre Dame.
 There are several other pre-professional programs in dentistry, law, medicine, optometry, and pharmacy.

 Some departments have few or no Catholics, but faculty members are expected to respect the Catholic identity of UST.
 Theology professors must be faithful to Church teaching and are required to receive the mandatum